 August.
 Dr. Phosphorus is back in Gotham for the first time in nine years!
 And the powerful super-villain wants revenge against the man who originally turned him into the flaming monster that he is: Rupert Thorne!
 Thorne has been quietly incarcerated in Blackgate for the past seven years!
 Paul Dini is really channeling his inner-Steve Englehart, bringing back these great characters we haven’t seen for so long.
 Anyway, Phosphorus breaks into Blackgate, but Commissioner Gordon and Batman are waiting for him with a large helping of baking soda, which neutralizes Phosphorus’ powers long enough for the good guys to take him down.
 Issue #826 is up next, but it is definitely August, so the Christmas-time setting of this tale must absolutely be ignored.
 See the footnote above for details.
 In issue #826, Joker kidnaps Robin and takes the gagged-and-bound Boy Wonder on a bloody DeathRace-esque joyride around Gotham.
 Robin is forced to watch from the front seat as Joker casually runs down pedestrians and shoots McDonald’s drive-thru workers.
 In the end, Robin is able to loosen his binding ropes while distracting Joker with persiflage about the Marx Brothers.
 Robin tosses Joker out of the moving car and, despite suffering serious injury, the Clown Prince of Crime manages to limp away.

-–NOTE: An injured Joker contacts magician Ivar Loxias, befriends him, and then murders him in order to steal his identity (as seen through flashback in Detective Comics #834).
+–NOTE: In a flashback from Detective Comics #834.
+An injured Joker contacts magician Ivar Loxias, befriends him, and then murders him in order to steal his identity.

 –Manhunter Vol. 3 #28